-Pamela’s most recent paper is “When Shared Parenting and the Safety of Women and Children Collide,” published in 2016.
+With Luke’s Place, Pamela has written a number of papers on the topic of violence against women and family law.
 With funding from the federal Department of Justice, she led a team that conducted research into the use of family violence screening tools for family law practitioners.
 The final report, entitled “What You Don’t Know Can Hurt You: The importance of family violence screening tools for family law practitioners”, includes a draft screening tool.

 In her role as Luke’s Place Legal Director, Pamela is the lead trainer for Ontario’s Family Court Support Workers, providing both in-person and online training and support for approximately 100 frontline workers who assist abused women in family court.
 She recently completed the delivery of domestic violence awareness training to approximately 2,500 Legal Aid Ontario staff, community clinics and lawyers across the province.
 She was also Co-Chair of the Violence Against Women Roundtable, which provided guidance to the provincial government on this issue.

 Pamela is the 2020 recipient of the Corry Award from Queen’s Law, the 2019 recipient of both the Laura Legge Award from the Law Society of Ontario and the Guthrie Award from the Law Foundation of Ontario, and a 2015 recipient of the Attorney General’s Victim Services Award of Distinction for her work on the issue of violence against women.
 In 2006, she was awarded the YWCA Toronto Women of Distinction award for her work in the area of law reform.
-She is also a member of the Gender Equality Network Canada (GENC), a national network of more than 150 diverse women leaders nominated by community organizations across Canada.

 She is a frequent speaker at provincial, national and international conferences.
 She is also a regular commentator on violence against women and the law for print media, radio and television across Canada.